RBrynsvold/Capstone/proposal.md

 # Project Proposal: Literary Analysis with NLP in collaboration with Terminal Labs

 __Goal__: Gain some insight about literary texts using NLP.
 I haven't settled yet on the exact analysis I want to do, but my candidate ideas are:
+* __Networks from Topic models__
+  * Develop a topic model of some subset of the Gutenberg corpus, and use that network to create a network of the texts.
+  * I am interested in applications where you can create a topic model from an existing corpus, and then use that model to suggest/display similar documents from the corpus when a document is added
+  * I believe this has applications in various knowledge management systems - specifically to my top target company and their knowledge management and bug tracking products.

-* Predicting authorship of books, based on other works by that other (training set = one set of his/her books, test set = another set)
+* Backup/auxilliary topic: authorship of books, based on other works by that author (training set = one set of his/her books, test set = another set)

-* Grouping books by thematic elements via latent feature analysis (SVD/PCA/as appropriate)
+Other
 * How language changes over time
 * How words have changed meaning over time
 * Evolution of slang
 * Character sentiment analysis: choose some subset of famous literary characters and analyze their dialogue to do sentiment analysis... challenge here would be to isolate a given character's dialogue, so not sure this is actually feasible.
-There's really so much possibility here - the issue is going to be narrowing it down!

 Lexicon Valley